waterlinked/examples/README.md

-# Waterlinked API examples
+# Water Linked Underwater GPS API examples

 ## About

-Example applications using the Waterlinked Underwater GPS API.
+Example applications using the Water Linked Underwater GPS API.
 See http://waterlinked.com for more details.
-The example applications are set up to use the Waterlinked Demo Server by default and should be changed to the IP address/port of your kit.
+The example applications are set up to use the Water Linked Demo Server by default and should be changed to the IP address/port of your kit.
 (For example: http://192.168.2.94)

 ### About nmeaoutput.py